Cerebral cortex

 There are between 14 and 16 billion neurons in the human cerebral cortex.
 These are organised into horizontal cortical layers, and radially into cortical columns and minicolumns.
 Cortical areas have specific functions such as movement in the motor cortex, and sight in the visual cortex.
-Visual cortex is located in the occipital lobe.
+The motor cortex is primarily located in the precentral gyrus, and the visual cortex is located in the occipital lobe.

 Structure

 The cerebral cortex is the outer covering of the surfaces of the cerebral hemispheres and is folded into peaks called gyri, and grooves called sulci.
-In the human brain it is between two and three or four millimetres thick, and makes up 40 per cent of the brain's mass.
-90 per cent of the cerebral cortex is the six-layered neocortex with the other 10 per cent made up of allocortex.
-There are between 14 and 16 billion neurons in the cortex, and these are organized radially in cortical columns, and minicolumns, in the horizontally organized layers of the cortex.
+In the human brain, it is between 2 and 3-4 mm. thick, and makes up 40% of the brain's mass.
+90% of the cerebral cortex is the six-layered neocortex whilst the other 10% is made up of the three/four-layered allocortex.
+There are between 14 and 16 billion neurons in the cortex.
+These cortical neurons are organized radially in cortical columns, and minicolumns, in the horizontally organized layers of the cortex.

 The neocortex is separable into different regions of cortex known in the plural as cortices, and include the motor cortex and visual cortex.
 About two thirds of the cortical surface is buried in the sulci and the insular cortex is completely hidden.
 The cortex is thickest over the top of a gyrus and thinnest at the bottom of a sulcus.